routegy/routegy-docs/app/docs/how-to/capture-rating-review-feedback.md

 ## Net Promoter Score

 Another way to capture and quantify perception of a product or experience is by using a [Net Promoter Score](https://en.wikipedia.org/wiki/Net_promoter_score).
-This pattern below would capture a numerical NPS value using a specilized  NPS UI component.
+This pattern below would capture a numerical NPS value using a specilized [NPS component](/reference/patterns.html#net-promotor-score)

 ```yaml
 schema: